April Events

 24: Old West Brew Fest - Teton County Fairgrounds; 11 a.m. -4 p.m. - jacksonholechamber.com

 25: 6th Annual Million Dollar Music Fest, a free, all-ages, big-stage country music concert on the Town Square, presented by the iconic Million Dollar Cowboy Bar.
-This year's lineup features country band Midland as the headliner, with John Michael Montgomery performing, too, and special guest musician Tenille Townes.
+This year's lineup features country band Midland as the headliner, with John Michael Montgomery performing, and special guest musician Tenille Townes.
 Gates open at 4 p.m. and opening acts begin at 6 p.m., rain or shine - cowboybarjh.com

 26: American Legion Memorial Day Service - Town Square flagpole at 10 a.m.